muyuuuu/XDU-report-LaTeX-template/README.md

 # Others

-- The font of code is `IBM Plex Mono`, you can download and install it, or replace it with other mono font.
+- The font of code is `IBM Plex Mono`, you can download and install it, or replace it with other fixed width font.
 - The logo of XDU is from here:  https://xcb.xidian.edu.cn/info/1008/1094.htm
 - I am from computer science college so this template may not meet the requirements of other colleges.
 If there are other suggestions, please new issue or PR.